1. Sports Facilities

 your own, from this process.

-< Visit the office of ECIS Advising & Counseling Services) >
+< Visit the office of IEEC Advising & Counseling Services) >

-If you feel that you cannot deal with stress or feel a sense of isolation or frustration, do not hesitate to ask for help from international counselors at the ECIS Advising & Counseling Services.
-There is an international student counselor who will support your personal and psychological concerns.
+If you feel that you cannot deal with stress or feel a sense of isolation or frustration, do not hesitate to ask for help from international counselors at the IEEC Advising & Counseling Services.
+There are international student counselors who will support your personal and psychological concerns.
 A discussion with an international student counselor can help achieve a useful perspective on culture shock and insights into Japanese culture.

 Nagoya University has set up a Harrasment Consultation Center to prevent and eliminate the occurrence of any kinds of harassment, such as sexual harassment and academic harassment.
 Professional counselors deal with inquiries with utmost respect for their clients’ feelings and wishes.
 Where the necessity arises, claims will be referred to the Committee for the Prevention of Harassment for investigation and arbitration.
 The Harassment Consultation Center works on issues of any degree of gravity.
 If you observe someone suffering from any kind of harassment, you may also come and report the case.
 In addition to the Harassment Consultation Center, each School at Nagoya University has appointed a faculty member as contact person (cf. see below).
-For English language consultation, you may visit the representative at the Education Center for International Students (ECIS).
+For English language consultation, you may visit the representative at the International Education & Exchange Center (former ECIS).
 All consultation will be kept strictly confidential.